 Cenovus reports voting results of election of Directors

-/EIN News/ -- CALGARY, Alberta, April 26, 2023 (GLOBE NEWSWIRE) -- Cenovus Energy Inc. (TSX: CVE) (NYSE: CVE) announced that at its annual meeting of shareholders held on April 26, 2023, each of the 13 nominees proposed as Directors and listed in its Management Information Circular dated March 1, 2023 were elected as Directors.
+CALGARY, Alberta, April 26, 2023 (GLOBE NEWSWIRE) -- Cenovus Energy Inc. CVE CVE announced that at its annual meeting of shareholders held on April 26, 2023, each of the 13 nominees proposed as Directors and listed in its Management Information Circular dated March 1, 2023 were elected as Directors.
 The detailed results of the vote are set out below.

 |Nominee